Spearfoot/disk-burnin-and-testing/README.md

 ...will run the burn-in test on device /dev/sda

-The script is distributed with 'dry run mode' enabled.
+__IMPORTANT:__ The script is distributed with 'dry run mode' enabled.
 This lets you check the sleep duration calculations and to insure that the sequence of commands suits your needs.
-In 'dry runs' the script does not actually perform any SMART tests or invoke the `sleep` or `badblocks` programs. __You will need to edit the script and change the `Dry_Run` variable, setting it to 0, in order to actually perform tests on drives.__
+In 'dry runs' the script does not actually perform any SMART tests or invoke the `sleep` or `badblocks` programs. __Again, you will need to edit the script and change the `Dry_Run` variable, setting it to 0, in order to actually perform tests on drives.__

 Some users with atypical hardware environments may need to modify the script and specify the `smartctl` command device type explictly with the `-d` option.
 User __bcmryan__ reports success using `-d sat` with a Western Digital MyBook 8TB external drive enclosure.